maarten-pennings/Lego-Mindstorms/ms4/faq.md

 When we hook up the color matrix the test mode sort of works as for a motor: when we change the "speed" with the left and right button, the matrix changes color (all 9 LEDs in one go).

-I did not yet succeed in controlling it from _plain_ WordBlocks.
+I did not yet succeed in controlling it from _plain_ Word Blocks.
 I do have a Python solution (see other question and answer below).
-And there is a WordBlocks solution if you are willing to use the Debug blocks you get in the Debug mode (see other question).
+And there is a Word Blocks solution if you are willing to use the Debug blocks you get in the Debug mode (see other question).

-# Can I use the 3x3 LED color matrix with Robot Inventor Debug mode?
+## Can I use the 3x3 LED color matrix with Robot Inventor Debug mode?

 After a study in Python (see question below), I learned how to control the matrix.